-This Programme offers an intensive introduction to contemporary anthropology.
-As societies around the world vary enormously in their social, cultural and political forms, the Master’s of Social Anthropology Programme is designed to study these variations and the common humanity contained therein.
+This Programme offers an intensive introduction to contemporary sociocultural anthropology.
+The Master’s of Social Anthropology Programme is designed to study social and cultural variations as well as similarities of societies and social groups all over the world.
 Such topics as transnational mobility, debated cultural practices of inclusion and exclusion as well as the transformation of the state are especially articulated in the Programme.
-It also provides the students with a thorough theoretical and methodological grounding, essential for attaining non-judgmental understanding and appreciation of the diversity of other cultures, significance of cross-cultural perspectives and intercultural understanding.
-The Programme combines classroom and experiential field-based learning activities as appropriate for each student’s career plans.
-It teaches students how to carry out independent scientific research and conduct ethnographic fieldwork.
-Due to international cooperation between Vytautas Magnus University and Southern Illinois University (USA) Social Anthropology students have the opportunity to receive Southern Illinois University’s Certificate in Intercultural Understanding.
-For that the successful completion of 18 ECTS three courses held by visiting anthropology professors from Southern Illinois University and other universities is required.
+It also provides the students with a thorough theoretical and methodological grounding, essential for attaining non-judgmental understanding and appreciation of the diversity of cultures, significance of cross-cultural perspectives and intercultural understanding.
+The students are taught to conduct independent scientific research and ethnographic fieldwork as well as apply other methods of inquiry.The Programme is taught in English and provides an opportunity for the international and local students to study together; it also combines classroom and experiential field-based learning activities that are adopted to each student’s career plan.

 MA in Social Anthropology provides students with these skills:

-- cultural understanding and tolerance;
+- cultural understanding and tolerance.

-- be able to analyze and interpret fieldwork data in order to solve problems which emerge out of global contemporary socio-cultural processes;
+- be able to analyze and interpret fieldwork data in order to solve problems which emerge out of global contemporary socio-cultural processes.

 - to act as mediator for socio-culturally different and / or conflicting interest groups in order to enhance the solving of existing cultural conflicts.

-- Project planner and manager;
+- Project planner and manager.

-- Public policy researcher;
+- Public policy researcher.

-- Cultural resources manager;
+- Cultural resource manager.

-- Anthropological consultant to trans-cultural agencies;
+- Anthropological consultant to cross-cultural agencies.

-- Migration, refugee and ethnic minority analyst;
+- Migration, refugee and ethnic minority problems’ analyst.

-- Proof of English Language: applicant has to present document proving B2 level (TOEFL 87-109 iBT/534-633 PBT, IELTS 5-6,5, Cambridge English First (FCE), BEC Vantage, Michigan ECCE, PTE General Level 3, TOEIC Listening & Reading 785, TOEIC Speaking & Writing 310) if the applicant is not native speaker and/or had not received education in English.
+- Proof of English Language: applicant has to present document proving B2 level (TOEFL 87-109 iBT/534-633 PBT, IELTS 5-6,5, Cambridge English First (FCE) 161-180, BEC Vantage 161-180, Michigan ECCE (min.
+650), PTE General Level 3, TOEIC Listening & Reading 785, TOEIC Speaking & Writing 310, Duolingo 100-125, EnglishScore 400-499) if the applicant is not native speaker and/or had not received education in English.